The $\mathcal{W}$-algebra bootstrap of 6d $\mathcal{N}=(2,0)$ theories: The 6d/ -algebra conjecture

 where we additionally apply the physical selection rules described in Section \ref{OPEselectionrules} as appropriate.
 The reduction $\rho$ maps conformal multiplets in $\mathfrak{osp}(8^*|4)$ representations to global $\mathfrak{sl}(2,\mathbb{R})$ representations $v_{\Delta,\ell}$.
 For the operators we consider, the reduction maps \cite{Beem:2014kka}

 We can see this explicitly at the level of individual 6d $\mathcal{N}=(2,0)$ superblocks in \eqref{eq:superblock}.
 In this construction, only $\mathbf{Q}$-closed operators emerge as meromorphic operators in the anticipated chiral algebra.
 The twist was such that any dependence on the anti-holomorphic cross-ratio $\bar{\chi}=\frac{\bar{z}_{12}\bar{z}_{34}}{\bar{z}_{13}\bar{z}_{24}}$ is $\mathbf{Q}$-exact and therefore does not contribute to the cohomological reduction $\rho$.
-We can organize the $\bar{\chi}$-dependence of a twisted 6d superblock in a small $\bar{\chi}$ expansion\footnote{This follows the analysis of \cite{Chester:2018dga} which was applied to superblock decompositions of $\langle S_pS_pS_pS_p\rangle$.}.
-We identify the $\bar{\chi}$-independent piece as the corresponding $SL(2,\mathbb{R})$ block in the chiral algebra.
-Indeed, the superblocks associated with \eqref{eq:twistmultiplets} have the small-$\bar{\chi}$ expansion
+Indeed, the superblocks associated with \eqref{eq:twistmultiplets} reduce to

 We see that in this limit, the 6d blocks reduce to global $SL(2,\mathbb{R})$ blocks defined in Appendix \ref{superblockconventions} which represent exchanged conformal multiplets with a quasi-primary of holomorphic conformal weight $h=\frac{\Delta+\ell}{2}$.
 The factors $\mathcal{Y}_{mn}^{k_{12},k_{34}}$ are the leading coefficients in the small-$\bar{\chi}$ expansion of the $Y_{mn}^{a,b}(\sigma,\tau)$ polynomials: